Hammer into Anvil: Plot summary

-Number Two interrogates a stubborn female prisoner, Number Seventy-Three, in the Village Hospital.
+Number Two interrogates a stubborn female prisoner, Number Seventy-Three, in the Village Hospital, about her operative husband; attempting to torment her with photographic evidence of said husband's infidelity.
 Frustrated, he attacks her; she screams, and Number Six rushes to her aid.
-The commotion allows her to leap from her bed and kill herself by jumping out the first-floor window.
-Number Six swears to Number Two that he will pay for his cruelty.
+In the commotion, she leaps from her bed and kills herself by jumping out of the first-floor window.
+Six swears to Two that he will pay for his cruelty.

-Number Two forcibly has Number Six brought to the Green Dome and the two begin a war of nerves.
-Number Two quotes Goethe: Du mußt Amboß oder Hammer sein ("You must be Anvil or Hammer").
-"And you see me as the anvil?" asks Number Six, to which Number Two answers "Precisely.
+Two forcibly has Six brought to the Green Dome and the two begin a war of nerves.
+Two quotes Goethe: Du mußt Amboß oder Hammer sein ("You must be Anvil or Hammer").
+"And you see me as the anvil?" asks Six, to which Two answers, "Precisely.
 I am going to hammer you."
-Already aware that he is being watched by the Village's hidden camera and spies at every turn, Number Six proceeds to act in a highly suspicious manner, as if he were some sort of spy or double agent.
-He takes six copies of the same record of Bizet's L'Arlésienne suite at the music store and plays them, eyeing his watch.
+Already aware that he is being watched by the Village's hidden camera and spies at every turn, Six proceeds to act in a highly suspicious manner, as if he were some sort of spy or double agent.
+He takes six copies of the same record of Bizet's L'Arlésienne suite (composed from incidental music to a play about a man driven to suicide by having learned of his lover's infidelity - referenced in the soundtrack throughout the episode) at the music store and plays them, eyeing his watch.
 He then writes out a message, that Number Fourteen retrieves a copy of, which claims to be from "D-6" to "XO4."
-Number Two is convinced that Number Six is a plant.
+Two is convinced that Six is a plant.

-Number Two and Number Fourteen follow Number Six to where he drops a document in the cabin of the stone boat.
+Two and Fourteen follow Six to where he drops a document in the cabin of the stone boat.
 They retrieve it, but the pages are all blank.
-After having them tested, Two suspects the technician of working with Number Six.
-Number Six then goes to place an ad (a quotation from Don Quixote) in the next issue of the Tally Ho.
-He then calls the head of Psychiatrics, posing as a superior who wants a report on Number Two's mental state.
-Two monitors the call and starts to become more paranoid at the behaviour of Number Six and those around him.
+After having them tested, Two suspects the technician of working with Six.
+Six then goes to place an ad (a quotation from Don Quixote) in the next issue of the Tally Ho.
+He then calls the head of Psychiatrics, posing as a superior who wants a report on Two's mental state.
+Two monitors the call and starts to become more paranoid at the behaviour of Six and those around him.
 Later, Six asks the town band to play the Farandole from the same Bizet piece, and when the band starts playing, he promptly leaves so that he is not around to hear it.
-He leaves a fake message in a dead drop that is from a deceased person, wishing him a happy birthday.
+He leaves a message to be read on the radio, wishing himself a happy birthday, with the sender listed as the deceased Number 113.